A Brief Look at Web Development in Python

 Web Development Using Python

 But how do you know which web framework is right for you?
-For full-fledged web applications, Django and Pyramid are the way to go.
+For full-fledged web applications, Django and Pyramid are typically the way to go.
 For better control and visualization or prototyping an app, Web2py or Flask may have something to offer to your project.
 CheeryPy is a must for simple, minimalist solutions.
 Tornado will handle 10,000 or more concurrent connections to your app at the same time while Dash is the perfect choice for analytical applications.

 Django